Slebbon/TXA-Group-6/README.md

 Project of the GROUP 6 for the TXA Exam (UNIPI)

-The link to download the dataset is the following: https://zenodo.org/records/8248658 For the training we are using mainly the dataset named "arguments-training.tsv" for now, the labels are in the document "labels-training.tsv", the test set is the "argumets-test.tsv" file, labels for the test set are in the "labels-test.tsv" file.
+The link to download the dataset is the following: https://zenodo.org/records/8248658 For the training part, we are using mainly the dataset named "arguments-training.tsv", the labels are in the document "labels-training.tsv", the test set is the "argumets-test.tsv" file, labels for the test set are in the "labels-test.tsv" file.

-Overleaf link for the report: https://tex.dm.unipi.it/project/65882bf6ec966ba9eea38d05
+## File for the report: TXA_Report.pdf